evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 {{< sitefiguresized thumb="models/audi/a6_e-tron/a6_sportback_e-tron_performance/trunk_1_st.jpg" title="Audi A6 Sportback e-tron performance" width="3000" height="2249"  >}}

-### Availability & Pricing
+## Availability & Pricing

-This model had a world premiere on 31.07.2024, and deliveries is expected to start in December 2024.<div class="mt-3 mb-3">
+This model made its world premiere on 31.07.2024, with deliveries anticipated to begin in December 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Audi A6 e-tron </strong>
 </a>